-July 3, 2004 January 3, 2004
+October 2, 2004 January 3, 2004

 Petaluma, CA \$ 497 \$ 497

 Tyler, TX 183 183

 London, Ontario Canada 26 -

 Billings, MT - 421

-Oklahoma City, OK - 59
+Oklahoma City, OK 59

+\$706 \$1,160

 Assets held for sale are carried at the lower of cost, less accumulated depreciation, or fair value.
-The assets are expected to be sold within the next 12 months.
+The assets are expected to be sold within the next twelve months.
 These assets were previously utilized in rendering operations.
 The Billings, MT location was reclassified to operating property, plant and equipment and prepaid costs of sale during the second quarter of Fiscal 2004 because the sale of the asset is not expected to occur within the next twelve months.
-The Company has signed a letter of intent to sell its transfer station at London, Ontario, Canada.
-An agreement to consummate the sale is being negotiated with the potential buyer.
+The Company signed a letter of intent to sell its transfer station at London, Ontario, Canada, during the second quarter of Fiscal 2004.
+The Company was not able to consummate an agreement for the sale with the potential buyer on terms acceptable to both parties.
+The Company is currently evaluating its options with respect to the future of the London site.
 From time to time, the Company receives offers from prospective buyers of Company assets.
 Until the offers meet criteria established by the Statement of Financial Accounting Standards No. 144, Accounting for the Impairment or Disposal of Long Lived Assets (SFAS No. 144), the assets remain classified as property, plant and equipment.
 The Company s Oklahoma City, OK site was sold during the first quarter of Fiscal 2004.